Last Update: January 24, 2011

 --Plato, from Timaeus (about 360 B.C.)

-We look at history far differently than Plato and other ancient chroniclers, and this discrepancy may prove our undoing as our future unfolds.
-Before the late 19th century, the texts of classical antiquity were routinely consulted for insight about natural disasters and other seemingly apocalyptic events.
+We look at history far differently than Plato and other ancient chroniclers, a fact that may prove our undoing as the future unfolds.
+Before the late 19th century, the texts of classical antiquity were routinely consulted for insight about natural disasters and apocalyptic events predicted by seers, shamans and prophets.
 But no more.

-It seems this vast depository of wisdom, so painstakingly handed down through hundreds of generations, took a back seat during the British Empire.
-Within the hallowed walls of Oxford and Cambridge, a decision was made to distinguish between those stories that could be verified by archaeological digs and written records, and those that could not.
-Since the earliest evidence of translatable script only goes back to around 3000 B.C., the majority of history was thus reclassified as "prehistory"and the legends moved to the fiction section of libraries.
+This vast depository of wisdom, so painstakingly handed down through the centuries -- most often through storytelling but sometimes in writing --- took a back seat during the British Empire.
+(Earlier periods of book burnings, inquisitions and witch hunts didn't help, either.)
+It seems that within the hallowed walls of Oxford and Cambridge, a decision was made to distinguish between those accounts from antiquity that could be verified by archaeological digs and written records, and those that could not.
+Since the earliest evidence of translatable writing only goes back to around 4000 B.C., the majority of history was thus reclassified as "prehistory".
+The legends referring to those bygone days were thus demoted and reshelved in libraries in a section called "mythology".

-Never mind that explorer Heinrich Schliemann had already dug up the city of Troy.
-Through his persistence, we now know there was more to Homer's little poem than a vivid imagination.
-More recently, robot submarines and satellite mapping have revealed immense urban complexes sitting on the floor of all our oceans.
+Never mind that explorer Heinrich Schliemann had dug up the city of Troy in 1868.
+Thanks to his persistence, we now know there was more to Homer's epic poem than just a vivid imagination.
+More recently, robot submarines and satellite mapping have unearthed immense urban complexes sitting on the floor of all our oceans.
 How did they get there?
-And who were the people who who lived in these places?
+And where did their builders acquire the expertise to quarry, transport and install megalithic blocks weighing many tons in such a precise and organized fashion?

-Despite of so much circumstantial evidence, the modern historical record remains unchanged.
-Richard Rudgley, author of The Lost Civilizations of the Stone Age (and an Oxford-trained scholar himself), had this to say about his academic field in 1999: "The way in which the human story has been written to date is so abridged and poorly edited that it has provided us with an account of ourselves which leaves out most of the contents of the early chapters."
+Despite so much circumstantial evidence, modern historians aren't budging when it comes to revising, expanding or otherwise correcting what appears to be a deeply flawed timeline for our species.
+Richard Rudgley, author of The Lost Civilizations of the Stone Age and an Oxford-trained scholar himself, had this to say in 1999: "The way in which the human story has been written to date is so abridged and poorly edited that it has provided us with an account of ourselves which leaves out most of the contents of the early chapters."

-Yet western historians persist in their belief that mesoamerican cultures are the product of the Bering Straits migration, a route that extended between Russia and Alaska.
-The good professors are also sticking to the story that cultures before 4000 B.C. consisted entirely of nomadic hunter-gatherers who engaged in a lot of superstitious mumbo-jumbo, fertility cults and human sacrifice.
-From these dubious beginings the pyramids of Giza spring up suddenly in 2850 B.C., built with nothing more than stone chippers, ropes, logs and several decades worth of manpower.
+Yet modern historians insist that mesoamerican cultures are the product of the Bering Straits migration, with perhaps of dash of European colonization dating back to the Solutrean era around 20000 B.C.
+The professors are also sticking to the story that cultures before 4000 B.C. consisted of nomadic hunter-gatherers who engaged in a lot of superstitious mumbo-jumbo, spear throwing and human sacrifice.
+From these dubious beginings, the massive complexes in Tiahuanaco (Bolivia), Machu Picchu (Peru) and Teotihuacan (Mexico) spring up suddenly out of nowhere, built with nothing more than stone chippers, copper chisels, ropes, logs and several decades worth of manpower.

-So it's no wonder that few people in the industrialized world are familiar with the concept of world ages.
-Yet at least 30 cultures around the globe, including the Mayans, share the notion of three or four (or more) world ages separated by mass extinctions.
+It may be beyond the realm of comprehension, but this is still what children in the western world are taught in school each year.
+So it's no wonder few people are familiar with the concept of world ages.
+But if 30 ancient cultures around the globe believed in them -- including the Mayans, Hindus and Greeks -- perhaps the notion of three or four (or more) world ages separated by mass extinctions is worth considering.
 The first three ages are generally known as Golden, Silver and Bronze/Copper.
 The current epoch of mankind is called the Iron Age.

 In the Chinese manuscript known as the Sing-li-ta-tsiuen-chou, a world age is known as a "great year."
-Up to the lifetime of Confucius, ten worlds, or kis, had come and gone.
-During the course of a kis, the cosmos "winds up," and "in a great convulsion of Nature, the sea is carried out of its bed, mountains spring out of the ground, rivers change their course, human beings and everything are ruined and the ancient traces effaced."
+Up to the era of Confucius, ten worlds, or kis, had come and gone.
+Significantly, over the course of a kis, the planet "winds up," and "in a great convulsion of Nature, the sea is carried out of its bed, mountains spring out of the ground, rivers change their course, human beings and everything are ruined and the ancient traces effaced."

-A Vedic text known as the Visuddhi-Magga also states that world ages are separated by apocalypses.
+A Vedic text known as the Visuddhi-Magga also states that world ages are separated by extinction events.
 Specifically, "There are three destructions: the destruction by water, the destruction by fire, the destruction by wind."

-Many independent researchers think the Mayan long-count calendar represents the beginning and end of a "great year", more specifically the present Iron Age.
-The calendar commences around 3114 B.C., while our own recorded history takes its roots in Mesopotamia and Egypt about 3100 B.C.
-In the Vedic world, an age known as Kali Yuga opens in 3102 B.C.
+Many independent researchers think the Mayan Long Count calendar represents the beginning and end of a world age, and more specifically the present Iron Age.
+The calendar commences around 3114 B.C., just as our own recorded history stretches back to around 3100 B.C.
+In the Vedic world, an age known as Kali Yuga opens in 3102 B.C. with the death of Krishna.

 These similar start dates may be just a coincidence.
-Or they may explain why the long-count calendar was created in the first place.
-In order to decipher the meaning of its end date in 2012, it would be timely to say the least to take a fresh look at those ancient legends.
-If Troy really did exist, maybe the advanced civilization of Atlantis also prospered on a lost continent in 9000 B.C., just as Plato said it did.
-Moreover, the old creation and destruction myths handed down to us from "prehistoric times" may not have started out as myths at all.
+Or they may explain why the Long Count calendar was created in the first place.
+And if Troy really did exist, then maybe the advanced civilization of Atlantis also prospered on a lost continent in 9000 B.C., just as Plato and the psychic Edgar Cayce claim that it did.
+Moreover, the old creation and destruction myths handed down to us from "prehistoric" times may not have started out as myths at all.
 Were they perhaps eyewitness accounts of comet strikes and other periodic mayhem originating in outer space?

 "In the beginning, the immortals who have their homes on Olympos created the golden generation of mortal people.
 These lived in Kronos' time, when he was the king in heaven.
 They lived as if they were gods, their hearts free from all sorrow, by themselves, and without hard work or pain; no miserable old age came their way; their hands, their feet, did not alter.
 They took their pleasure in festivals, and lived without troubles.
 When they died, it was as if they fell asleep."

-After making a vague allusion to the Earth "gathering over" this generation, according to Richmond Lattimore's translation, Hesiod moves on to the Silver Age:
+After making a vague allusion to the Earth "gathering over" this generation -- this is Richmond Lattimore's translation, by the way -- Hesiod moves on to the Silver Age:

 "Next after these, the dwellers upon Olympos created a second generation, of silver, far worse than the other.
 They were not like the golden ones either in shape or spirit.
 A child was a child for a hundred years, looked after and playing by his gracious mother, kept at home, a complete booby.
 But when it came time for them to grow up and gain full measure, they lived for only a poor short time; by their own foolishness they had troubles, for they were not able to keep away from reckless crime against each other, nor would they worship the gods, nor do sacrifice on the sacred altars of the blessed ones, which is the right thing among the customs of men, and therefore Zeus, son of Kronos, in anger engulfed them..."